 Employers used to be able to force you to retire at 65, but since this rule was scrapped in 2011, you can retire whenever you want.
 There are, of course, some major considerations before deciding when to retire, or phase your retirement.
 Often, the more important question is – when can I access my pension?
 Chances are, you’ll need to consider how to use your pension to provide an income before leaving work, or reducing your hours, and your pension may have particular rules around this.

 The age you can access your pension will depend on the type of pension you have and the terms of the scheme you signed up to, so in the following sections we cover what you can expect from the main types of pension scheme.

 Final salary pensions

-Old style final salary pensions set an age when people are expected to retire.
+Old style final salary pensions set a retirement age when people are expected to retire.
 This age – called a normal retirement age – can vary from profession to profession and scheme to scheme, but it’s typically 65.
 However, it could be 60 or even younger.
 You generally can’t retire earlier than this age without receiving a lower pension.